 While most asphalt shingles manufactured today come with a lifetime warranty that’s good for as long as you own your home, you should be aware that most come with a provision that has a specified non-prorated period that typically only lasts 10 years.
 After that, you’ll be required to pay a portion of the replacement cost that’s determined by the age of the shingles.
 (This is another reason you need to carefully read the warranty in its entirety.)

 What’s a No Dollar Limit Warranty?

 This type of warranty is only available through the manufacturer.
-Considered the Cadillac of manufacturers warranties, it provides the homeowner with the satisfaction of having the manufacturer take full responsibility for repair or replacement of a defective roof, no matter how much it takes to affect the repair including material and labor.
+Considered the Cadillac of manufacturers' warranties, it provides the homeowner with the satisfaction of having the manufacturer take full responsibility for the repair or replacement of a defective roof, no matter how much it takes to affect the repair including material and labor.
 This kind of warranty only covers damage caused by defective material or faulty installation.
 Not storm damage or any acts of mother nature.

 Do Roof Warranties Cover Hail Damage?

 Unless this is specified in the manufacturer's materials warranty, the answer is no. However, your homeowner’s policy plan should cover any damage caused by hail, unless it is listed as an exclusion.

 Can You Transfer a Roof Warranty?

 That depends on several things.
 First of all, the home warranty roof coverage must state that it is transferable, along with the terms of transfer.
 Typically, this means that a roof can be transferred to the next owner should you sell your home while your roof is still under warranty.
 Most manufacturers have time limits on the transfer.
 (Ex: free transfer within first 10 years) However, transferring may reduce the amount of coverage for the next owner.
 It may also require you or the new owner to pay a warranty transfer fee.

 What Isn't Covered by a Roof Warranty?

 Just as any homeowner’s policy has limitations and exclusions, so do roof warranties.
 Here are several things that aren’t covered by or can make a roof shingle warranty null and void.
 These include: